-Susan Ottmann, 56, has served as one of our directors since June 2021.
+Susan Ottmann, 57, has served as one of our directors since June 2021.
 Ms. Ottmann has more than 25 years of industrial engineering experience in multiple engineering, marketing, manufacturing and leadership roles for a number of multinational companies.
 Since August 2018, Ms. Ottmann has served as the graduate program director for Engineering Professional Development in the College of Engineering at the University of Wisconsin-Madison where she also teaches courses in technical leadership and technical project management for both credit and professional development programs.
-From October 2015 to August 2018, Ms. Ottmann was the business and program director in the College of Engineering Professional Development department's human resource and finance staff as well as business process teams.
+From October 2015 to August 2018, Ms. Ottmann was the business and program director in the College of Engineering at the University of Wisconsin-Madison where she managed the manufacturing systems online master's program, led technical leadership short course programs and managed the Engineering Professional Development department's human resource and finance staff as well as business process teams.
 From September 2013 to July 2015, Ms. Ottmann was the general manager for Thermo Fisher Scientific's global analytical instrument business where she managed a team of 770 associates with operations in the US, UK.
 Germany and China as well as sales teams worldwide.
 From April 2006 to September 2013, Ms. Ottmann served in various roles at Danaher Corporation, including serving as President and Vice President in certain of its global business units.
 Ms. Ottmann received B.S. degrees in Mechanical Engineering and Engineering & Public Policy from Carnegie Mellon as well as an M.S. degree in Management from North Carolina State University.
-Based upon Ms. Ottmann's diverse global business, educational and leadership experience in a variety of engineering, commercial, financial, product development, and manufacturing roles, the Company believes that Ms. Ottmann has the requisite set of skills to serve as a Board or Board committee member of the Company.
+Based upon Ms. Ottmann's diverse global business, educational and leadership experience in a variety of engineering, commercial, financial, product development, marketing, and manufacturing roles, the Company believes that Ms. Ottmann has the requisite set of skills to serve as a Board or Board committee member of the Company.